About Mouth Pain

 2. Applying a topical oral anesthetic can provide immediate, temporary relief from brace pain while waiting for the oral analgesic to begin working.
 Topical oral pain relievers are also a good option for use at bedtime to relieve discomfort and allow you to fall asleep.

-are well suited to treat brace pain.top
+is well suited to treat brace pain.top

 How do I treat denture pain?